AlphaDroid-devices/device_xiaomi_garnet/README.md

 ## 🪧 Attencion

-This branch is the initial release is recommended to switch to Branch 2.0.11
+This branch is for Alphadroid builds

-## ✨ Features

-This device tree is meticulously crafted to provide a robust foundation for custom Android development on the Xiaomi Garnet, offering a range of essential features:

-*   🚀 **Full Device Compatibility:** Ensures all core hardware components of the Xiaomi Garnet are properly recognized and function seamlessly with AOSP-based ROMs.

 ## ⚙️ Installation Guide

 To set up your build environment and integrate this device tree, follow these steps.
-This guide assumes you have a working AOSP/LineageOS build environment already configured.
+This guide assumes you have a working AlphaDroid build environment already configured.

 ### Prerequisites

 *   A Linux-based operating system (Ubuntu 20.04+ LTS recommended).
 *   `repo` tool installed and configured.
 *   Sufficient disk space (250GB+ recommended).
-*   AOSP/LineageOS Source.
+*   AlphaDroid Source.

 ### Step-by-Step Installation

-1.  **Navigate to your AOSP/LineageOS source directory:**
+1.  **Navigate to your AlphaDroid source directory:**

     ```bash
-    cd ~/android/lineage
+    cd ~/garnet/alphadroid
     ```

-    _(Replace `~/android/lineage` with your actual source directory path)_
+    _(Replace `~/garnet/alphadroid` with your actual source directory path)_

 2.  **Clone the `android_device_xiaomi_garnet` repository:**